postmanlabs/labs-docs/src/pages/docs/postman/monitors/setting-up-monitor.md

 ### Scheduling

-You can configure your monitor to run as often as you'd like, automatically.
+You can configure your monitor to run as often as you would like, automatically.
 This could be up to every 5 minutes for a status page or a simple check once a week on your endpoints.

 > Frequency affects how quickly your monitoring usage compounds.
 To learn more about usage limits and overages, see [Pricing](/docs/postman/monitors/intro-monitors/#pricing).

 ### Regions

 You can have Postman auto-select a region for your monitor or you can opt to select your regions manually.
-Postman offers 7 regions to choose from, enabling you to accurately track uptime and reliability on a global scale, without the need to procure your own regional servers.
+Postman offers multiple regions to choose from, enabling you to accurately track uptime and reliability on a global scale, without the need to procure your own regional servers.

 > Servers in each selected region will run your monitor according to your schedule, counting towards your [monitoring usage](/docs/postman/monitors/intro-monitors/#viewing-monitor-usage).